 Elon Musk says he doesn't own a house and for the most part sleeps in friends' spare bedrooms

 Elon Musk – the richest person in the world – says he doesn't own his own house right now.
-The Tesla and SpaceX mogul has in the past said he does not own the mega mansion you'd expect, and in an interview with TED's Chris Anderson.
-Instead, he said, he couch surfs.
+The Tesla and SpaceX mogul has in the past said he does not own the mega mansion you'd expect.
+Instead, he couch surfs, he said in a recent interview with with TED's Chris Anderson.

 "I don't even own a place right now, I'm literally staying at friends' places," Musk said during the interview, shared on TED's YouTube on Sunday.
 "If I travel to the Bay Area, which is where most of Tesla's engineering is, I basically rotate through friends' spare bedrooms."